How To Choose The Right Electric Dog Fence Wire

 Used to connect your perimeter wire to the transmitter box and also to connect internal ‘no-go’ zones to the rest of the perimeter without creating a boundary line (so basically anywhere the wire should not trigger the collar to issue a correction).
 Ready made pre-twisted wire is available and the best choice if you need a long length but you can also make your own.
 When twisting dog fence wire, you should aim for at least one twist for every inch of wire.
 Since twisting the wire will shorten the overall length you’ll want to start with a piece that is about four times as long as you need the finished twisted piece to be.
 Fold the wire in half, secure the looped end to fixed point and then twist (to do it by hand) or tighten the two free ends in the grasp of an electric drill for quicker results.
 When the wire is twisted just cut the looped end freeing it from whatever you attached it to.

-Comment / Questions about Choosing The Right Wire
+Comment / Questions about Choose The Right Dog Fence Wire

 Once submitted, your comment will be reviewed by Flexpetz.
 You will receive an e-mail notification of our response.